-- 1) Most jobs fail within 150 seconds after the first aborted task.
+- Most jobs fail within 150 seconds after the first aborted task.
 Figure 3(c) shows that 90% of jobs exhibited an error latency of less than 150 seconds from the first aborted task to the last retry of that task (the default number of retries for aborted tasks was 4).
 We observed a maximum error latency of 4.3 days due to a copy failure in a single reduce task.
-Better diagnosis and recovery approaches are needed to reduce error latencies in long-running tasks. - 2) Most failures occurred during the map phase.
-Failures due to task exceptions in the map phase were the most prevalent-36% of these failures were due to array indexing errors (see Figure 4).
+Better diagnosis and recovery approaches are needed to reduce error latencies in long-running tasks. - 2.
+Most failures occurred during the map phase.
+Failures due to task exceptions in the map phase were the most prevalent-36% of these failues were due to array indexing errors (see Figure 4).
 IO exceptions were common in the reduce phase accounting for 23% of failures.
-Configuration problems, such as missing files, led to failures during job initialization. - 3) Application hangs and node failures were more prevalent in cancelled jobs.
-Task timeouts, which occur when a task hangs and fails to report progress for more than 10 minutes, and lost TaskTracker daemons due to node or process failures were more prevalent in cancelled jobs than in failed jobs. - 4) Spurious exceptions exist in the logs.
-The logs contained spurious exceptions due to debugging statements that were turned on by default in certain versions of Hadoop.
-For example, a debug exception to troubleshoot a problem in the DFS client attributed to data buffering, and an exception due to a disabled feature that ignored the nonzero exit codes in Hadoop streaming, accounted for 90% of exceptions from January 21 to February 18, 2009.
-This motivates the need for error-log analysis tools that highlight important exceptions to users.
+Configuration problems, such as missing files, led to failures during job initialization. - 3.
+Application hangs and node failures were more prevalent in cancelled jobs.
+Task timeouts, which occur when a task hangs and fails to report progress for more than 10 minutes, and lost TaskTracker daemons due to node or process failures were more prevalent in cancelled jobs than in failed jobs.